cubiclesoft/php-flexforms-extras/README.md

 * order (table) - A string to display as the column header for the drag-and-drop column.
 * order_options (table) - An array of options to pass to [TableDnD](https://github.com/isocra/TableDnD).
 * order_callbacks (table) - An array of Javascript callbacks to pass to [TableDnD](https://github.com/isocra/TableDnD).
+* card (table) - A string or an array of options to pass to [TableCards](https://github.com/cubiclesoft/jquery-tablecards).
+* cardwidth (table) - An integer representing the number of pixels the width of the table has to fall below before switching to card mode.
+The default is to switch to card mode if the table exceeds its parent element.
+* cardhead (table) - A string containing the table header field to display.
+The default is to hide all headers.
+* card_options (table) - An array of options to pass to [TableCards](https://github.com/cubiclesoft/jquery-tablecards).
+* card_callbacks (table) - An array of Javascript callbacks to pass to [TableCards](https://github.com/cubiclesoft/jquery-tablecards).
+* bodyscroll (table) - A boolean that indicates whether or not to enable responsive table body scrolling.
+* bodyscroll_options (table) - An array of options to pass to [TableBodyScroll](https://github.com/cubiclesoft/jquery-tablebodyscroll).
+* bodyscroll_callbacks (table) - An array of Javascript callbacks to pass to [TableBodyScroll](https://github.com/cubiclesoft/jquery-tablebodyscroll).
 * stickyheader (table) - A boolean that indicates whether or not to use sticky table headers.
 * stickyheader_options (table) - An array of options to pass to [StickyTableHeaders](https://github.com/jmosbech/StickyTableHeaders).
 * stickyheader_callbacks (table) - An array of Javascript callbacks to pass to [StickyTableHeaders](https://github.com/jmosbech/StickyTableHeaders).